CLI Library

 Download compressed CLI executable

-(this utility also can be built from source code for many other CPU and OS)
+(this utility can also be built from source code for many other CPU and OS)

 Unzip executable